Can You Launch a Kayak From a Boat Ramp? 7 Tips!

 2. Dim Your Headlights

 If the sun hasn’t started peeking over the horizon yet and it’s still fairly dark out, go ahead and use your headlights, but remember to switch them to dim when you can.
-It’s annoying to be backing down the ramp with another truck shining their BRIGHTS into your eyes.
+It’s annoying to be backing down the ramp with another truck shining its BRIGHTS into your eyes.
 And you don’t want to be shining yours into theirs either.

 If at all possible, I will even turn my headlights off and run with the parking or running lights on when I can.
 At least until I get off the ramp and on my way to park the vehicle.
 Being courteous goes a long way!